bitrise-io/bitrise-workflow-editor/README.md

 ### Environment variables in development mode

 1. Make a `.env.keys` files in the root of repository
-2. Copy the content from the 1password `.env.keys - Workflow editor` to this file
+2. Look for `.env.keys - Workflow editor` in 1password and copy the content to this file

 ### Run in development mode